Domesticated plants and animals of Austronesia: Alpinia galanga (lengkuas)

 The lengkuas (Alpinia galanga) is native to Southeast Asia.
-Its original center of cultivation during the spice trade was Java, and today it is still cultivated extensively in Island Southeast Asia, most notably in the Greater Sunda Islands and the Philippines.
+Its original center of cultivation during the spice trade was Java, and today it is still cultivated extensively in Maritime Southeast Asia, most notably in the Greater Sunda Islands and the Philippines.
 It is valued for its use in food and for traditional medicine and is regarded as being superior to ginger.
 It has a pungent smell reminiscent of black pepper.
 The red and white cultivars are often used differently, with the red cultivars being primarily medicinal, and the white cultivars being primarily a spice.
 Lengkuas is also the source of the leaves used to make nanel among the Kavalan people of Taiwan, a rolled leaf instrument used as a traditional children's toy common among Austronesian cultures.

 Lengkuas can be reconstructed to Proto-Western Malayo-Polynesian *laŋkuas, with cognates including Ilokano langkuás; Tagalog, Bikol, Kapampangan, Visayan, and Manobo langkáuas or langkáwas; Aklanon eangkawás; Kadazan Dusun hongkuas; Ida'an lengkuas; Ngaju Dayak langkuas; Iban engkuas; and Malay lengkuas (from which the English name is derived from).
 Some of the names have become generalized and are also applied to other species of Alpinia as well as for Curcuma zedoaria.